Yorizel/ear-monorepo/README.md

 ### 3. Install Dependencies

-This project uses Bun's built-in workspace support to manage dependencies.
+This project uses **Bun Workspaces**.
+The `bun install` command will install dependencies for all apps and packages in the monorepo.

 ```bash
 bun install